 1. Overview 4

 2. Corporate Information 6

 3. Business Overview

-3.1 Organizational Structure of UBS AG
+3.1 Organizational Structure of UBS AG 7

-3.2 Business Divisions and Corporate Center
+3.2 Business Divisions and Corporate Center 8

 3.2.1 Wealth Management

 3.2.2 Wealth Management Americas

 3.2.3 Personal & Corporate Banking

 3.2.4 Asset Management

 3.2.5 Investment Bank

 3.2.6 Corporate Center

 3.3 Competition

 3.4 Recent Developments

 3.4.1 UBS AG (consolidated) key figures

-3.4.2 Regulatory and legal developments
+3.4.2 Recent developments

-3.5 Trend Information 12
+3.5 Trend Information 16

-4. Administrative, Management and Supervisory Bodies of UBS AG 13
+4. Administrative, Management and Supervisory Bodies of UBS AG 17

 4.1 Board of Directors

-4.1.1 Members of the Board of Directors 13
+4.1.1 Members of the Board of Directors

-4.1.2 Organisational principles and structure 14
+4.1.2 Organisational principles and structure

-4.1.3 Audit Committee 15
+4.1.3 Audit Committee

-4.2 Executive Board 15
+4.2 Executive Board ("EB")

-4.2.1 Members of the Executive Board 15
+4.2.1 Members of the Executive Board

-4.3 Potential Conflicts of Interest 17
+4.3 Potential Conflicts of Interest 20

-5. Auditors 18
+5. Auditors 22

-6. Major Shareholders of UBS AG 19
+6. Major Shareholders of UBS AG 23

 7. Financial Information concerning UBS AG's Assets and Liabilities, Financial

-Position and Profits and Losses 20
+Position and Profits and Losses 24

-7.1 Historical Annual Financial Information
+7.1 Historical Annual Financial Information 24

-7.2 Auditing of Historical Annual Financial Information
+7.2 Auditing of Historical Annual Financial Information 25

-7.3 Interim Financial Information
+7.3 Interim Financial Information 25

 7.4 Incorporation by Reference

 7.5 Litigation, Regulatory and Similar Matters

-7.6 Material Contracts
+7.6 Material Contracts 35

 7.7 Significant Changes in the Financial or Trading Position; Material Adverse Change in

-Prospects 32
+Prospects 36

-8. Share Capital 33
+8. Share Capital 37

-9. Dividends 34
+9. Dividends 38

-10. Documents on Display 35
+10. Documents on Display 39

-1. Overview
+Overview 1.

 UBS AG with its subsidiaries (together, "UBS AG consolidated", or "UBS AG Group"; together with UBS Group AG, which is the holding company of UBS AG, and its subsidiaries, "UBS Group", "Group", "UBS" or "UBS Group AG consolidated") provides financial advice and solutions to private, institutional and corporate clients worldwide, as well as private clients in Switzerland.
-The operational structure of the Group is comprised of the Corporate Center and five business divisions: Wealth Management, Wealth Management Americas, Personal & Corporate Banking, Asset Management and the Investment Bank.
-UBS's strategy is centered on its leading wealth management businesses and its premier universal bank in Switzerland, which are enhanced by Asset Management and the Investment Bank.
+The operational structure of the Group is comprised of the Corporate Center and the business divisions Global Wealth Management, Personal & Corporate Banking, Asset Management and the Investment Bank.
+UBS's strategy is centered on its leading wealth management business and its premier universal bank in Switzerland, which are enhanced by Asset Management and the Investment Bank.
 UBS focuses on businesses that, in its opinion, have a strong competitive position in their targeted markets, are capital efficient, and have an attractive long-term structural growth or profitability outlook.

-On 30 September 2017, UBS Group's common equity tier 1 ("CET1") capital ratio was 13.7% on a fully applied basis and 15.1% on a phase-in basis and the CET1 leverage ratio was 3.7% on a fully applied basis and 4.1% on a phase-in basis, the gone concern loss-absorbing capacity ratio was 15.5% on a fully applied basis and 12.1% on a phase-in basis, and the gone concern leverage ratio was 4.2% on a fully applied basis and 3.3% on a phase-in basis.
-On the same date, invested assets stood at CHF 3,067 billion, equity attributable to UBS Group AG shareholders was CHF 53,493 million and market capitalization was CHF 63,757 million.
-On the same date, UBS employed 60,796 people2.
+On 31 December 2017, UBS Group's common equity tier 1 ("CET1") capital ratio was 13.8% on a fully applied basis and 14.9% on a phase-in basis and the CET1 leverage ratio was 3.7% on a fully applied basis and 4.0% on a phase-in basis, the gone concern loss-absorbing capacity ratio was 15.3% on a fully applied basis and 11.9% on a phase-in basis, and the gone concern leverage ratio was 4.1% on a fully applied basis and 3.2% on a phase-in basis.1 On the same date, invested assets stood at CHF 3,179 billion, equity attributable to shareholders was CHF 51,326 million and market capitalisation was CHF 69,125 million.
+On the same date, UBS employed 61,253 people.
+This information has been extracted from the UBS fourth quarter 2017 report published on 22 January 2018 (the "Fourth Quarter 2017 Report") and it is subject to completion of year-end procedures.
+Refer to section 7.3 "Interim Financial Information" for more information.